 and dir2

-In an non-A/B OTA, one of the factors that contribute to the time is block moves.
 For a given file, although its contents remain the same between two builds, the actual blocks that hold the data might have changed.
-As a result, the updater performs unnecessarily I/O to move the blocks around during an OTA.
+As a result, the updater must perform unnecessary I/O to move the blocks around for an OTA update.

-To address this issue, in Android 7.0 we extended the
+To address this issue, in Android 7.0 Google extended the make_ext4fs

 flag that attempts to allocate files to the same blocks